Member of Russell Bedford International, a global network of independent professional service firms.

 Your son John has the best sales record on the team.
 Your daughter Mary’s advertising campaign was a huge success.
 But despite their talents and success, neither has a head for numbers.
 And neither has much savvy when it comes to culture and management.
 Kevin, your right-hand man for the last 15 years, runs operations smoothly, managing both finances and people with ease.
 He’s the obvious leader.
 But he’s not family.
 And he’s not an owner.
 As you begin to plan for your retirement, how do you do what’s best for your family without risking losing Kevin?
 Focusing on the company as an entity rather than the people as individuals allows you to set emotion aside and gain the perspective you need.

-A succession plan is essential.
 Leaders will not always agree on the best decisions.
 Rather than arguing and creating unnecessary drama, the team can simply refer to the plan, finding the structure and direction to guide them to the correct decisions.
-A succession plan is a tool for making necessary changes within the family structure for the business without being interpreted as an individual slap or reprimand.
+Succession planning for family businesses allows you to make necessary changes within the family structure for the business without being interpreted as an individual slap or reprimand.

 This is your business.
 And your family.
 You’ve poured your blood, sweat and tears into this company.
 And now you want to see your children benefit from all that hard work.
 You recognize that the best way for your children to succeed is by ensuring that Kevin stays with the company after you leave.
 Without Kevin’s leadership, John and Mary will struggle to run the company on their own.
 Your succession plan must find ways to keep Kevin involved, motivated and loyal.